AndyWalker81/pands-project2021/README.md

 ### Outputs

-Based on the Project instructions and research into how previous analyses were conducted, it was determined that the output would be the following (filenames shown in brackets):
+Based on the Project instructions and research into how previous analyses were conducted, it was determined that the output would be the following (output filenames shown in brackets):

 - A summary output of the data set (summaryIrisData.txt).
     - The Project instructions did not specify what was required in terms of a summary.
 Therefore, it is decided that a summary of the numerical data be provided for each variable.
 This will consist of: